LufeMC/lumaa-spring-2025-swe/README.md

 ```

 ### 3. Backend Setup:
+1. Install PostgreSQL if you haven't already: [Node Downloads](https://node.js.org/en).
-1. Navigate to the backend:
+2. Navigate to the backend:
 ```
 cd backend
 ```
-2. Install dependencies:
+3. Install dependencies:
 ```
 npm install
 ```
-3. Create a `.env` file in the `backend` folder and add:
+4. Create a `.env` file in the `backend` folder and add:
 ```
 PORT=8000
 DB_HOST=localhost